yunlong10/AVicuna/README.md

 ## Acknowledgements

+This work was supported by Sony Group Corporation.
+We would like to thank Sayaka Nakamura and Jerry Jun Yokono for insightful discussion.

-We are thankful for the following awesome projects our AVicuna arising from:
+We are also thankful for the following awesome projects our AVicuna arising from:
 * [LLaMA](https://github.com/facebookresearch/llama): Open and efficient foundation language models.
 * [FastChat](https://github.com/lm-sys/FastChat): An open platform for training, serving, and evaluating large language model based chatbots.
 * [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT): Towards detailed video understanding via large vision and language models.